lowerpower/bolt/README.md

 # Usage

-(This needs to be updated as it is no longer correct)

 Since this really lends itself to being an asynchronous app, it is built to use the React event loops and resolver since there's a good chance they'll be in your project already and this lets you attach to the same loop.

 ```php
 $loop = \React\EventLoop\Factory::create();